 Touch the song location that you would like to save your new song to.
-If it is not shown, touch PREV and NEXT to reach it.
+If it is not shown, touch PREV, NEXT, B- (previous bank) and B+ (next bank) to reach it.

 Song number and name is shown for songs that are already saved.
 If you save your new song on such a location, the old song will be overwritten.
 On song locations, where a song has not yet been saved, the name will be shown as "<empty>".

 When you touch the song location, that you would like to save your song to, you will enter this page:

 Type in the name for your song.
 This can be up to 16 characters long.
 "Aa" will switch between uppercase/lowercase letters, and numbers/signs:

-"<" will move the cursor back, for correcting characters, ">" will skip characters.
+[&]quot;<" will move the cursor back, for correcting characters, ">" will skip characters.

 Touch SAVE when you are done.
-Your song will now be saved, and LD3 will exit from the save pages.
+Your song will now be saved pages. , and LD3 will exit from the save